icon

 Step 2: Create Your Daily Self-Care Checklist

-Now that you know what you struggle with and have an idea of what will help, it's time to put those tips into action.
+Now that you know what you struggle with and what will help, it's time to implement those tips.
 Your daily self-care checklist will include the key tactics you identified in step one to fight your winter blues.
-It will be your "go-to" and give you structure and ensure you're taking the necessary steps to overcome your challenges.
-Not only that, but it will make things a lot easier on those days when your winter woes are at their peak.
+It will be your "go-to" and give you structure and ensure you take the steps needed to overcome your challenges.
+Not only that, but it will make things much easier on those days when your winter woes peak.

 "A self-care checklist serves as a guide to help you maintain your designated habits.
 It is meant to help you monitor yourself."